 As the world’s third-largest country by population and the fourth-largest by area, the US is comprised of 50 states with hundreds of cities scattered all across it (including Hawaii and Alaska).
 Each with its own unique atmosphere and appeal.

-However, unlike most countries, you might have already visited where everything is the same across the entire country, American states and in some cases cities have a lot of their own unique rules and ways of doing things.
+However, unlike most countries you might have already visited where everything is the same across the entire country, American states and, in some cases, cities have a lot of their own unique rules and ways of doing things.
 Something could be perfectly fine in one place and illegal in another.
 You’ll need to keep this in mind as you research each US destination of your trip.

 One other thing to note about the United States is that it is one of only three countries in the world that uses the Imperial system.
-That means that measurements are in inches and feet, distances are in miles, weights in pounds, and the temperature in Fahrenheit.
+That means that measurements are in inches and feet, distances are in miles, weights are in pounds, and the temperature is in Fahrenheit.
 All of which can catch you out in different ways if you aren’t paying attention.

 Internet/Mobile Phones/Data in the United States of America

-Let me preface this by saying this, in my experience of visiting the United States of America, international airports are set up predominantly to welcome back returning American citizens, and less so for arriving international tourists.
+Let me preface this by saying this in my experience of visiting the United States of America; international airports are set up predominantly to welcome back returning American citizens and less so for arriving international tourists.

 While this isn’t a big issue, it does mean that simple things you might have come to expect from travelling to other countries just simply aren’t there.
 In particular, for this context, the ability to grab a prepaid tourist-focused SIM card at the airport.

-It’s not all bad news, most of the airports provide some sort of free wifi.
+It’s not all bad news; most of the airports provide some sort of free wifi.
 And you will most likely be able to access wifi at your hotel, usually for an extra fee (we’ll get to that shortly).
-But if you are planning to use a service like Uber or Lyft, or even just hope to use Google Maps to navigate, to get between the airport and your accommodation you might have a little bit of an issue.
+But if you are planning to use a service like Uber or Lyft, or even just hope to use Google Maps to navigate, to get between the airport and your accommodation, you might have a little bit of an issue.